MCP Server

 - Your AI client connects to

-https://app.smallstack.com/mcp - The server responds with OAuth discovery metadata
+https://platform.smallstack.com/mcp - The server responds with OAuth discovery metadata and the client registers itself automatically (dynamic client registration)

 - Your client opens a browser window for you to log in